 Expect Gold to trade sideways: Sushil Finance

-According to Sushil Finance, expect gold prices to trade sideways on the back of profit booking after sharp up move.
+According to Sushil Finance, expect gold prices to trade sideways ahead of US non-farm payroll employment data.

 Sushil Finance's commodity report on Gold

-Gold firmed on Friday after U.S. Federal Reserve Chair Janet Yellen made no mention of monetary policy in her much - anticipated speech, while investors awaited clues from European Central Bank President Mario Draghi.
-U.S. short - term interest rate futures rose slightly, reflecting reduced expectations that the Fed will raise interest rates further this year, after Yellen skipped mention of it when speaking in Jackson Hole, Wyoming.
-Gold is highly sensitive to rising interest rates, which increase the opportunity cost of holding non - yielding bullion while boosting the greenback.
+Gold prices rose on Thursday, nearing Tuesday's 9-1/2-month high as the dollar retreated after data showed the pace of U.S. annual inflation slowed, while rising security concerns triggered by tensions on the Korean peninsula provided safe-haven support.The dollar index weakened after data showed U.S. annual inflation rose at its slowest pace since late 2015, which diminished expectations of an interest-rate increase by the Federal Reserve in December.

-OutlookWe expect gold prices to trade sideways on the back of profit booking after sharp up move.
+OutlookWe expect gold prices to trade sideways ahead of US non-farm payroll employment data.

 For all commodities report, click here